Guided tours and groups

 Student groups can dine at the restaurants in Suomenlinna.
 Meals should be booked in advance.
 Cafés and restaurants will provide more information on the available meal packages.
 Visitors may enjoy their packed lunches in the yellow picnic shed, dating from the period of the Russian rule.

 Accommodation is offered by Hostel Suomenlinna, close to the ferry.

 The Helsinki City Transport ferries run to Suomenlinna throughout the year.
 The ferries depart from the Market square, in front of the Presidential Palace.
-In addition to the ferries, JT-Line operates a waterbus to Suomenlinna during the summer season.
-The waterbus departs from the Kolera-allas area of Kauppatori to Tykistölahti in Suomenlinna.
+In addition to the ferries, a waterbus operates to Suomenlinna during the summer season.
+The waterbus departs from Helsinki Market Square to Tykistölahti in Suomenlinna.

 If you are travelling to Helsinki with a large group, you can purchase a Helsinki City Transport tourist ticket for everybody in advance.
 More infomation here.